 Other dedicated staff members assist in the inspiration and administration of the Institute - you can read more about our team here.

-Ten top not-for-profit advocates and thinkers have joined former Australian Charities and Not-for-profit Commission (ACNC) chief Susan Pascoe as formation members of the Community Directors Council, which met for the first time in February 2018.
+Ten top not-for-profit advocates and thinkers have joined former Australian Charities and Not-for-profit Commission (ACNC) chief Susan Pascoe as formation members of the Community Directors Council, formed in February 2018.
+(Click here to read our media release)

 The advisory arm of the Institute of Community Directors Australia (ICDA) - which represents thousands of community board members - brings a wealth of talent, experience, skills and direction to the organisation.